Narooma Seascape Photography Workshop

-If you are a complete beginner and would like to participate in one of Len’s other workshops, they may be a better starting point.
+If you are a complete beginner, and would like to participate in one of Len’s other workshops, they may be a better starting point.
 Len recommends his one day workshop as a great place to start.
 The Technical Lens Workshop is specifically designed to teach photography technical skills.
 (For a sneak peak, please visit this video here, and stay tuned for the next Technical Lens Workshop.)

 Our classroom at Narooma will be at the Whale Motor Inn Conference Room.

 Accommodation is not included in this workshop so feel free to tailor yours to your needs and budget.

 We recommend six nights so you can settle in on the Sunday afternoon, finish up on the following Friday afternoon and travel home on the Saturday.
 We will start the workshop on Sunday evening with a little get together so that we can hit the ground running for sunrise on Monday morning.

 The Narooma region has a range of lovely accommodation options.
 You may like to book a room at a B&B or choose from a range of comfortable hotels and motels.

 For something a little different you could consider renting a holiday house or even camping at one of the local camp grounds, which offer options from camping or room for your caravan or motor home.